 In case of delayed payments, the below-mentioned (APY) penalty charges will be levied on a monthly basis:

-- Re.1 will be the penalty that will be levied in case of contributions of up to Rs.100 per month.
+- Penalty of Re.1 will be levied in case of contributions of up to Rs.100 per month.

-- Rs.2 will be the penalty that is charged in case of contributions between Rs.101 and Rs.500 per month.
+- Penalty of Rs.2 will be charged in case of contributions between Rs.101 and Rs.500 per month.

-- Rs.10 will be the penalty that is charged in case of payments above Rs.1,001 per month.
+- Penalty of Rs.10 will be charged in case of payments above Rs.1,001 per month.

 Depending on the pension amount, the APY penalty charges will be a fixed amount.